 For the next version 0.14 we plan to start work on “external vehicle profile definitions”.
-In previous work this was called “flexible branch”, but the profile stuff is also handy for CH e.g. for defining the weighting, vehicle and U-turn cost for the CH-profile, see this discussion.
+In previous work this was called “flexible branch”, but the profile stuff is also handy for CH e.g. for defining the weighting, vehicle and U-turn cost for the CH-profile, see this discussion and this new issue.

 Here some other open source routing engines and how they do it: